Surviving infidelity is not easy.

 A common refrain among betrayals is that the affair partner understands them better.
 And feeling accepted after years of no emotional connection can be supremely attractive.

-But emotional intelligence and empathic listening is something the couple can learn and implement in their relationship.
+But emotional intelligence and empathic listening are something the couple can learn and implement in their relationship.

 When you’re in a relationship like the one Warren was in you’re an easy prey of emotional affairs!